 These services might provide some of the features you’re looking for rather than simply taking your money and running.
 However, a free or “lifetime subscription” service is best to avoid compromised data risks.

-Also, keep an eye out for a refund policy.
-Most legitimate VPNs will offer a money-back guarantee between seven to 30 days so that you can test out the service risk-free.
+Also, look for a refund policy.
+Most legitimate VPNs offer a money-back guarantee of seven to thirty days so that you can test the service risk-free.

-Choosing the right VPN is essential to keep your information private online.
-The tips mentioned above will help you avoid fake VPNs looking to take advantage of you.
+Choosing the right VPN is essential to keeping your information private online.
+The above tips will help you avoid fake VPNs that try to exploit you.

 Share this article